Erhesvara/Quiz-App/README.md

 Feature:
-* Allows users to guess words
+* Allows users to create a quiz question and answer
 * Provides feedback on correct or incorrect guesses

 ### Built With